These days it seems like we are witnessing climate changes unfold right before our very eyes.

 It's not our imagination.

 The nature of our seasons is changing.
 Spring blooms come earlier.
 Summer is more humid with a documented increase in extreme localized flash flood events...and more frequent droughts.
 Fall lingers longer.
 Lakes freeze up later.
 Winters are shorter and noticeably, measurably milder.
+New plants are able to thrive in Minnesota's milder climate.

 We're all living witnesses to rapid climate changes in our lifetime.
 This is no longer your grandparents "Minnesota."